Gaming12846/TrollPlus/README.md

 ## Need help?

-Feel free to contact me on Discord Jonathan#0690 or send me a message on SpigotMC.
+Feel free to send me a message on SpigotMC.

 ## Bugs and suggestions